Institutional Review Board

-- Obtain a Letter of Cooperation from each off-campus site if applicable.
+- Obtain a Letter of Cooperation on institutional letterhead from each off-campus site if applicable.

 - Copies of all research measures, protocols, and instruments.

 - Complete the Application Checklist to verify all necessary elements are completed/included.
 It is not necessary to submit this checklist to the IRB.

 - Email the completed application as an attachment and the addendum as a second attachment to firstname.lastname@example.org from the researcher's CSU email account.
 Only PDF and Word documents will be accepted by the IRB.
 Students must copy (cc) their supervising faculty member on all correspondence with the IRB.

 Visit the FAQ page for additional information related to completing an application and addendum, modifying approved research, and concluding approved research.

 - Lab Personnel Form- All lab/department personnel human subjects research training certificates must be included in a separate merged addendum.